adrianchifor/TapUnlock/README.md

 ## Donate

-Being free and ads-less, we rely on donations to deliver new features and bug fixes at a faster rate and to increase the overall quality of the app.
+Being free and ads-less, we rely on donations to deliver new features and updates at a faster rate and to increase the overall quality of the app.
 To support the app, visit the following [link](http://goo.gl/TQRlTa) for PayPal/Card donations.
 For Bitcoin donations, our address is: 1NZGAU1rEs1zBpwdjmnBjiyRsJHfycWhSF.
 Donations as 'in-app purchases' are also available through the 'Donate' section inside the app.
 Thank you!